 In 2010, the Village adopted a 457 retirement plan.
 This plan allows employees to contribute to the plan.
-Also, the Village contributes 1% of each qualified employee's salary during the first year of employment, 2% in the second year of employment and 3% in the third year of employment and for any years following.
 To be qualified an employee has to have six months of service with the Village and be at least 18 years of age.
-After the qualification requirements have been met, each employee becomes fully vested after 5 years.
 Employee contributions are 100% vested.
-During the fiscal years ended June 30, 2020 and 2019, the Village made contributions of \$138 and \$2,985, respectively, to the plan.